Shindig (Firefly): Production

 The writer of this episode, Jane Espenson, revealed how she enjoyed writing this episode, as it gave her a chance to invent a card game, as well as write dialog in "Jane Austen style".
 The sword fight took place near a Disney-owned production facility and so the shots had to be framed to exclude the "Country Bear Jamboree" barn located in the background.

 According to DVD commentary, the role of Badger was originally written to be played by Joss Whedon.
 Instead the role was given to Mark Sheppard.

 The ballgown that Inara wears at the ball was actually made out of costume designer Shawna Trpcic's wedding dress.
 The T-shirt that Jayne wears during the episode contains the Chinese word yong (勇), which means "soldier" or more commonly "brave".
 This shirt also appears in the episodes "The Train Job", "Ariel", and "War Stories".

+Edward Atterton previously appeared as an army captain in Sharpe's Honour, advising the title character before a similar duel.